 Another thing that vitamin C does great at is acting as a “reducing agent” regarding bacterial infections.
 It helps to turn off the protective measures of the bacteria.
 As a result, and if you follow the advice of competent research, this will give the vitamin D and liposomal GSH (that you should be supplementing with) plenty of opportunities to do their job.

 Vitamin C is also one heck of an antioxidant that can block some of the damage caused by substances that damage DNA (such as certain antibiotics).
-Another good point is that it is hard to take too much, and the worst side effect at high doses is diarrhea.
+Another good point is that it is hard to take too much, and diarrhea is the worst side effect at high doses.
 Of course, you would likely have to take extremely high doses to achieve that response.

 Of course, you don’t have to supplement if that’s not your thing.
-If you don’t want to supplement and are not allergic, just ensure you’re getting plenty of Vitamin C-rich fruits such as Guavas, Kiwi, Strawberries, Oranges, or Papaya.
+If you don’t want to supplement and are not allergic, ensure you get plenty of Vitamin C-rich fruits such as Guavas, Kiwi, Strawberries, Oranges, or Papaya.
 Each of these has a very high amount of VIT-C.

 Product Suggestions by Amazon